Gizmo-Studios/Gizmo-Studios/README.md

 <h1 align="center"> Gameplay Programmer & Tech Artist </h1>

+Hey I'm Gizmo, a Gameplay Programmer, Tech and 3D Artist, interested in everything Game Developement!

 <h3>🌟 My Favorite Project:</h3>
 <div>
 <img align="right"  width="500"   alt="Movement Tester" src="https://github.com/user-attachments/assets/38c936e5-005a-4ff2-b3f1-758a2a97f92f" />
-For my first Godot Project Scarlet Shadow I build a small Movement Tester that was inspired by <a href= "https://dawnosaur.itch.io/platformer-movement-demo-2"> DawnosaurDev </a> and was aimed to help with finding the best fitting movement for the player character.
+For my first Godot project, Scarlet Shadow, I built a small movement tester that was inspired by
+<a href="https://dawnosaur.itch.io/platformer-movement-demo-2">DawnosaurDev</a> and was aimed at helping to find the best-fitting movement for the player character.

-I added all the typical settings, like coyote time, and made them adjustable.
-This way it was easy to find the best fitting movement but also interesting to see how everyone had a different idea of "perfect" movement.
+I added all the typical settings, such as coyote time, and made them adjustable.
+This made it easy to find the best-fitting movement and it was also interesting to see how everyone had a different idea of “perfect” movement.

-It's a small project but it combines my love for good feeling gameplay and the "procedural" aspect of changing and playing around with settings until they match your ideal vision.
+It’s a small project, but it combines my love for good-feeling gameplay with the “procedural” aspect of changing and experimenting with settings until they match your ideal vision.

 https://gizmooe.itch.io/2d-movement-tester
 <br clear=all>